Being a faithful financial steward is core to following Jesus

 Here’s an example of the struggle: I was talking to a Christian man who deeply struggled with financial stewardship.
 In the end, he concluded that God actually did relinquish ownership because when we own stuff, we tend to take care of it – because we own it.
 And this illustrates the problem.
 I can easily think that my ownership is primary, and God’s ownership is secondary.
 And, by the way, if you’re a Christian, you also belong to God.
 The gospel is the good news that you were bought with a price (1 Corinthians 6:20) and were redeemed from Satan’s hand (Matt 20:28; Acts 20:28).
 This way of thinking repulses many.
 We are bent on thinking about life in an autonomous way – we own and we are in control.
 But this couldn’t be further from the truth.

 Stewardship recognizes that God gives us all we have

 One of the great, presumptuous sins of humanity is the thinking that we create success and influence and wealth.
 This is completely false and filled with pride.
 The blessings we have, even if we worked to acquire them, are all from God’s hand.
-Have you ever wondered why you were born where you were born, or how you come to have the talents you have, or the intellect, or the opportunities, or the health, or the money?
+Have you ever wondered why you were born where you were born, or how you come to have the talents you have, or the intellect, or the opportunities, or the health?
 Everything comes from the hand of God, even if we work hard.

 King Nebuchadnezzar’s great pride-filled sin was thinking that all he had was because of him: